 Burchfield also published many lists of desiderata, inviting the public to search for antedatings to specific items of vocabulary – it was to one of these that Marghanita Laski responded in 1958.

 This tradition of appealing to the public for help with quotations was revived by one of OED2’s editors, John Simpson, in 1986.
-A facsimile of his document can be seen on the OED Online website here, while more recent appeals – notably via the BBC television programme Balderdash & Piffle, are described by OED here (a page initially published in 2012).
+A facsimile of his document can be seen on the OED Online website here, while more recent appeals – notably via the BBC television programme Balderdash & Piffle, are described by OED here (both pages accessed 29 August 2019).

-A current set of Appeals to the public is now underway and has a section of the OED website specifically devoted to it, titled Contribute to our latest appeals.
+A current set of Appeals to the public has been underway since 2012 and has a section of the OED website specifically devoted to it, titled Contribute to our latest appeals (accessed 4 August 2020).